spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 Click **Values** under **Pack Details**, and replace the predefined **cluster-cidr** and **service-cidr** IP CIDRs if they overlap with your network.
 For example, you can set the **cluster-cidr** parameter to `"100.64.0.0/18"` and **service-cidr** to `"100.64.64.0/18"`.
-This pevents any routing conflicts in the internal pod networking.
+This prevents any routing conflicts in the internal pod networking.

 ![A screenshot of the cluster profile creation step with the Kubernetes layer.](/tutorials/edge-vbox/tutorials_edge-vbox_deploy-cluster-virtualbox_cluster-profile-k8s.webp)